fluxcd/helm-operator/docs/references/operator.md

 #### Tiller configuration

+The following option flags are only applicable when support for Helm 2 is enabled and a connection to Tiller needs to be made.

 | Flag                        | Default                       | Purpose
 | --------------------------  | ----------------------------- | ---
 | `--tiller-ip`               |                               | Tiller IP address.
 Only required if out-of-cluster.